 English actress.
 Née Zeffie Agnes Lydia Tilbury.
 Born 20 November 1863, London, England.
 Daughter of Lydia Thompson (actress) and John Tilbury (ring master).
 Married (1) Arthur Lewis, (2) LE Woodthorpe.
 Died 24 July 1950, Los Angeles, California, USA.

 On stage in England and USA.
 Also films.

-English vocalist (tenor).
+English operatic vocalist (contralto).

-On stage in Australia and England.
+On stage in England.

 English actress.
 Née Alice Ellen Terry.
 Born 27 February 1847, Coventry, England.
 Daughter of Benjamin Terry and Sarah Ballard.
 Sister of Kate Terry (actress), Marion Terry (actress), Florence Terry (actress) and Fred Terry (actor).
 Married (1) George Frederic Watts (artist), 20 February 1964, St Barnabas, Kensington, London, England (div.
 1877), (2) EW Godwin (architect) (de facto), (3) James Carew (actor), November 1877 (sep.
 1881), (4) James Carew, 22 March 1907, USA.
 Died 21 July 1928, Small Hythe, Kent, England, aged 81.
 Mother of Edith Craig (director & costume designer) and Edward Gordon Craig (actor & scenic artist).